Mahdiyeh-Asgharpour/mahdiyeh-asgharpour/README.md

 <p align="left">
-🌎 You can also find me on other platforms where I share my work and connect with the tech community: ⤵️
+🌎 You can also find me on other platforms: ⤵️
 </p>